-Article 44.
-Simplified procedures Handing over of property
+Article 56.
+Handing over of property

-- States Parties 1.
-The requested State Party shall endeavor to expedite extradition procedures, in so far as its law permits and to simplify evidentiary requirements relating thereto in respect of anyat the request of the requesting State Party, seize and hand over property: - (a) which may be required as evidence, or - (b) which has been acquired as a result of the crime covered by and which, at the time of the arrest, is found in the possession of the person claimed or is discovered subsequently. - The property mentioned in paragraph 1 of this Conventionarticle shall be handed over even if extradition, having been agreed to cannot be carried out owing to the death or escape of the person claimed. - 3.
-When the said property is liable to seizure or confiscation in the territory of the requested State Party, the latter may, in connection with pending criminal proceedings, temporarily retain it or hand it over on condition that it is returned.
+- 1. The requested State Party shall, in so far as its law permits and at the request of the requesting State Party, seize and hand over property: - (a) which may be required as evidence, or - (b) which has been acquired as a result of the crime and which, at the time of the arrest, is found in the possession of the person sought or is discovered subsequently. - 2.
+The property mentioned in paragraph 1 of this article shall be handed over even if extradition, having been agreed to cannot be carried out owing to the death, disappearance or escape of the person claimed.